Battle of Guam (1941): Battle

-In the meantime the Japanese South Seas Detachment (about 5,500 men) under the command of Major-General Tomitarō Horii made separate landings at Tumon Bay in the north, on the southwest coast near Merizo, and on the eastern shore of the island at Talofofo Bay.
+In the meantime, the Japanese South Seas Detachment, about 5,500 men under the command of Major General Tomitarō Horii, made separate landings at Tumon Bay in the north, on the southwest coast near Merizo, and on the eastern shore of the island at Talofofo Bay.

-U.S. Marine losses were five killed and 13 wounded (including the prior Japanese air assault of the island, the marines' losses were 13 dead and 37 wounded).
-The U.S. Navy lost eight killed while four of the Guam Insular Force Guards were killed and 22 others wounded.
+US Marine losses were five killed and 13 wounded (including the prior Japanese air assault of the island, the Marines' losses were 13 dead and 37 wounded).
+The US Navy lost eight killed, and four of the Guam Insular Force Guards were killed and 22 others wounded.
 One Japanese naval soldier was killed and six wounded.
-PFC Kauffman was killed by the Japanese after the surrender.
+Private First Class John Kauffman was killed by the Japanese after the surrender.

 Thirteen American civilians were killed by the Japanese during the battle.
-Six U.S. Navy seamen evaded capture by the Japanese rather than surrender; five were eventually retaken by the Japanese and beheaded.
-George Ray Tweed, a U.S. Navy radioman and one of the original six men, survived with the help of local Chamorros.
+Six US Navy seamen evaded capture by the Japanese; five were eventually taken by the Japanese and beheaded, while Radioman First Class George Ray Tweed survived with the help of local Chamorros.
 They moved him from village to village, sometimes endangering their own families for his protection.
 The Japanese knew that an unknown American could not hide without some form of help.
 Consequently, Chamorro suspects were questioned, tortured, and beheaded.
-Despite the abuses, Chamorros loyal to the United States protected Tweed.
-The radioman managed to covertly endure throughout the two and one-half years of occupation.
+Despite the abuses, Chamorros loyal to the United States protected Tweed, who managed to evade the Japanese during their occupation of Guam for two years and seven months until he was rescued prior to the Second Battle of Guam.